 Having had a personal experience of HMA VPN services, I would like to reiterate the strong points and drawbacks of its services below:

-It is usually a great relief when the user of an online service arrives at a bottleneck, notices a live chat button on the service page, sends a message, and get prompt feedback from a real customer care agent – not a Chabot.
+1. Real-time Customer Service: It is usually a great relief when the user of an online service arrives at a bottleneck, notices a live chat button on the service page, sends a message, and gets prompt feedback from a real customer care agent – not a Chabot.
 I ran into issues while searching for a preferred media streaming server, and after chatting with a customer support agent for some minutes, I was able to resolve the issue.